New call for entry!

 - Entrants must have an active ICAN membership both at the time of application and at the time of the exhibition.

-- Works submitted for consideration may be no larger than 14 in. x 14 in. by 14 in.
-Works must be suitable for pedestal display.
+- Works submitted for consideration may be no larger than 8 x 8 inches.
+Works must be suitable for pedestal display in gallery setting.

 - Absolutely no shipping crates will be accepted.

 The cost of entering the 2020 ICAN Juried Exhibition is an administrative fee of $35 USD for up to 3 images.
 All major credit cards and PayPal are acceptable payments.

 Questions about your application?

 Legal Agreement & Participant’s Waiver: Submission of work automatically waives any claim for damage or loss against ICAN or The American Ceramic Society, including the officers, members, employees, agents and volunteers.
 ICAN will exercise reasonable care in handling all artwork but will not assume any liability for loss or damage while in ICAN’s possession.
 Work should be independently insured by the artist.

 Usage Rights: The artist retains all copyright interests or claims that they have in their art.
 By submitting images you give ICAN the right to use and reproduce the images to market and document the exhibition and to enable the image to be part of an online exhibition.

 Terms & Conditions: ICAN reserves the right to adjust any deadline(s) as the result of causes beyond its immediate control.
 Payment of the submission fee indicates acknowledgement of all terms and conditions.

 Shipping Artwork: Artwork that is accepted by the juror and needs to be shipped to participate in the exhibition.
 The artist must pack their work professionally to ensure the pieces protection through shipment and unpacking.
 ICAN is not responsible for able broken artwork during the shipment to the exhibition.